George091/CNN/README.md

 Then I changed the pooling size from 2-3.
 This gave an accuracy of 93% on the training set, but 76% on the testing set.
 The model clearly overfit, so we decided to add regularization.
 I decided to add a dropout of .3 between the CNN and RNN layers, and re-ran the model.
 This model resulted in an accuracy of 78% on the training set, and 84% on the testing set.
 The problem here was that the model did not train for enough epochs - it was still gaining significant accuracy.
 I re-ran the model here for 10 epochs and got 80.5% on the testing set.
 Interestingly, epoch 9 and 10 had accuracy of .89 and .76 respectively.
 It is interesting what happened in the training process here.
 I went ahead and increase max pooling size to 4 and re-ran the model.
 This model received an accuracy of 84%.
 Upping the pooling size to 5 only achieved 83% accuracy, therefore we deciding to take the next step and upgrade to a LSTM layer.
 We also changed the pooling size back to 4.
 This model achieved 75% accuracy on testing set and 83% on training set.
 We removed the LSTM layer and increased the # of filters to 32 and ran the model.
 Increasing filter to 32 gave us 87% accuracy on testing set (results are pickled in "CNN-RNN-1")

+We then added back the bidirectional LSTM layer with 64 nodes and ran the model.
+We got a training set accuracy of 99% and testing set accuracy of 86.5%.
+There's clearly need for further regularization.
+I added dropout between embedding layer and the cnn layer.

 # Part 2

 We started with a base vanilla CNN model with a conv2d layer followed by a maxpooling layer, repeated 3 times.